AmberForrester/Django/jobzila/README.md

 <h1 align='center'>JobZila | Job Search Application :briefcase:</h1>

-<div align='center'>Welcome to **JobZila**, a Django-based job search application where users can search for job listings based on keywords, location, and category.
-This project was built as a demonstration of how to create a fully functional job search engine using Django's MVC framework.</div>
+<div align='center'>Welcome to JobZila, a Django-based job search application where users can search for job listings based on keywords, location, and category.
+This project was built as a demonstration of how to create a fully functional job search engine using Django's framework.</div>

 ## Table of Contents